THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 1 John 2:15-18, tells us not to love the world, and that if anyone loves the world then the love of the Father is not in them.
 For everything in the world, the lust of the eyes, the boasting of what we have and do, comes not from the Father but from the world.
 The world and its desires will pass away, but the one who does the will of God will live forever.

-Many of the above passages are a stinging indictment of the wealthy – many of whom fancy themselves “believers,” yet they have abused and underpaid God’s precious children in order to gain and store up wealth for themselves.
-That wealth will ultimately condemn them, and it will eat their flesh like fire, apparently in Hell.
+Many of the above passages are a stinging indictment of the wealthy – many of whom fancy themselves “believers,” yet they have abused and underpaid God’s precious children in order to store up more and more wealth for themselves.
+Those riches will ultimately condemn them, and, according to James, will eat their flesh like fire in Hell.

 In Revelation 2:9, Jesus Christ Himself praises the church in Smyrna.
 Although they are living in poverty and are suffering great persecution, the church is rich in the eyes of God because of their works on His behalf and because of the tribulations they are enduring in His name.
 Unfortunately, the opposite is true of the church in Laodicea (quoted at the top of this writing), which closely resembles our prosperity-oriented churches today.
 Jesus sternly warns the Laodicean church that they are lukewarm, storing up for themselves earthly wealth rather than spiritual treasures; therefore, Jesus is preparing to spit them out of His mouth if they do not repent.
 They have sought riches in this world and have stored up good things for themselves thinking they are in need of nothing.
 Jesus tells them, that, despite what they think of themselves, they are wretched, miserable, poor, blind and naked in His eyes.
 He then counsels them to buy FROM HIM the gold of the Spirit refined in the fire, that they may truly be rich.
 May this passage be a warning to us all.

-In Revelation 18:11-17, at the end of days, when Jesus pours out his wrath on the earth, the rich merchants of the world and those who lived for material goods will watch as everything they have longed for and hoarded is destroyed in an instant, forever.
+In Revelation 18:11-17, at the end of days, when Jesus pours out his wrath on the earth, the rich merchants of the world and those who lived for material goods will watch as everything they have longed for and hoarded is forever destroyed…in an instant.

 The Psalms and Proverbs also have numerous scriptures teaching us about the deceit of wealth and about true, eternal riches.